 If you smoke, it is important to be monitored for possible secondary cancers in the lung, esophagus, and head and neck, even without recurrence of the initial cancer.
 This is one of the reasons for medical follow-up.
-Enrolling in prevention clinical trials may also be an option.
+Joining a prevention clinical trial may also be an option.

 People may look different, feel tired, and be unable to talk or eat the way they did before treatment.
 They may experience swelling in the area, called lymphedema .
 Many people experience depression.
 The health care team can help people adjust and connect them with both physical and emotional support services.
-Again, it is important that people meet with all members of the multidisciplinary team before their head and neck cancer treatment begins (see the Treatment Options section for more details) to reduce long-term problems.
+Again, it is important that people meet with all members of the multidisciplinary team before their head and neck cancer treatment begins to reduce long-term problems.

 People recovering from oral and oropharyngeal cancer are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, avoiding all tobacco products, eating a balanced diet, and having recommended cancer screening tests.
 Talk with your doctor to develop a plan that is best for your needs.
 Moderate physical activity can help rebuild your strength and energy level.
 Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about the next steps to take in survivorship , including making positive lifestyle changes .